 Pre-clinical / Non-clinical In Vivo Toxicology

 At Pacific BioLabs, study designs are flexible and developed to meet individual development programs’ specific needs.
-All testing can be conducted in compliance with applicable Good Manufacturing Practice (GMP) and Good Laboratory Practice (GLP) regulations or non-regulatory as needed.
+All testing can be conducted in compliance with applicable Good Laboratory Practice (GLP) regulations or non-regulatory as needed.
 Our animal facility is AAALAC accredited and USDA and OLAW compliant.

 Purpose of GLP Toxicology Studies